Christmas In Amsterdam: What You Need To Know by JetSettingFools.com

 Ice rink at Ice Park, Amsterdam, Netherlands

-Strolling through the Amsterdam Xmas Markets is one of the top things to do in Amsterdam at Christmas.
+Strolling through the Amsterdam Holiday Markets is one of the Top Things To Do in Amsterdam at Christmas.
 After spending Christmas in Europe in several different cities, we assumed Amsterdam, Netherlands holidays would be celebrated the same way.

 However, there are a few key differences that visitors need to know about before planning Christmas trips to Amsterdam.